 I’ve also seen the bugs on cucumber plants and other curcubits such as melons.

-Their eggs are elliptical shaped and have a yellowish color to them.
-They are small – about 1/16 inch in size.
+Their eggs are elliptical shaped and have a dark color to them.
+They are small – about 1/16 inch in size with a hard shell.

-Normally these eggs are on the underside of the leaves but the ones on my plant were in plain sight on top!
+Normally these eggs are on the underside of the leaves especially along the veins of the plant, but the ones on my plant were in plain sight on top!

 The key to the control of squash bugs is to interrupt their life cycle since they have just one generation each year.

-The females live over the winter in plant debris and then come out in the spring to lay their reddish browns eggs on the leaves of cucumber, squash, melons and pumpkins.
+The females live over the winter in plant debris and then come out in the spring to lay their reddish browns eggs on the leaves of cucumbers, squash, melons and pumpkins.

 Vegetable gardens will soon be full of squash and zucchini.
 But that means there will be squash bugs too!
 Find out how to control this pest in your garden.
-Click To TweetSquash bugs aren’t the only insect pest that plagues us in the summer months.
+Share on XSquash bugs aren’t the only insect pest that plagues us in the summer months.
 Flies are a real problem too.
 See how I used the original Pine-Sol to make a homemade fly repellent here.

 Looking for tips on how to kill squash bugs in your garden?
 The first thing to remember is that treatment seems to work best if it takes place when the plants are young and also when they are flowering.